netgroup-polito/CrownLabs/cluster_config/Keycloak/README.md

 After the cluster manifest is submitted and passed the validation, the operator will create *Service* and *Endpoint* resources and a *StatefulSet* which spins up new pod(s) given the number of instances specified in the manifest.
 All resources are named like the cluster.
 The database pods can be identified by their number suffix, starting from -0.
 They run the Spilo container image by Zalando.
 As for the services and endpoints, there will be one for the master pod and another one for all the replicas (-repl suffix).
-We sugges to check if all components are coming up.
+We suggest to check if all components are coming up.
 Use the label `application=spilo` to filter, and check the label `spilo-role` to see who is currently the master.

 ```bash